jogjensen/jogjensen/README.md

 - 👋 Hi, I’m @jogjensen
 - 👀 I’m interested in Flutter/Dart + C# + HTML + CSS + KALI Linux
 - 🌱 I’m currently learning Flutter/dart
-- 💞️ I’m looking to collaborate on my own projects
+- 💞️ I’m looking to collaborate on my own project
-- 📫 How to reach me? here.

 <!---
 jogjensen/jogjensen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.